salgut408/salgut408/README.md

 - 🌱 I’m currently learning using ARCore for augmented reality and ML Kit for machine learning.
+- 🌱 I’m also working on an app using the ESPN api using Jetpack compose and strict MVVM.

 Checkout my app on the Google Play store! https://play.google.com/store/apps/details?id=com.salgut.android.aicartapp